• Cake

 Ever since I was a kid I’ve been fascinated with the ocean.
 I think this is solely because The Little Mermaid was my favorite movie growing up, and I’m still so smitten with colorful coral reefs and the sea life that surrounds them.
 So when I stumbled upon this Sea Life Gumpaste & Fondant Mold at my local JOANN store, I was so inspired to turn my love for ocean life into an under the sea themed cake!
 Just look at how magical:

-ocean cake by sugar and sparrow
+under the sea cake tutorial by sugar and sparrow

 This Sea Life mold made it so easy to turn gumpaste into brilliant sea shells, coral, and starfish.
 It will work with fondant too, but I chose gumpaste just because I wanted the sea life pieces to dry more quickly.
 If you make them a week ahead, fondant is a great option.
 But if you’re like me and wait until the last minute, gumpaste will dry much quicker (in about 24 hours!) and is still as easy to color and work with as fondant.

-buttercream coral reef tutorial
+buttercream ocean cake tutorial

 Before I detail exactly how to get this under the sea look, here’s a quick video to show you the techniques in action: